AgathEmmanuel/PlatformEng/kapitan/README.md

     - can be overriden by other classes
     - can be refered from any other class

+Generators
+- An approach that allows to "generate" configuration straight from inventory in yaml
+- released Kubernetes generator, with plans to release generators for Terraform, Spinnaker, Istio

+Kapitan Workflow
+- Edit => Compile => Review (Iterate if needed) => Deploy
+-

 # Links
 [Introduction to Kapitan | Rawkode Live](https://youtu.be/8QZvgJi0vII)